memgraph/docs/cypher-manual/updating-nodes-and-relationships.md

 Use the `SET` clause to update labels on nodes and properties on nodes and relationships.

-Click [here](./clauses/set.md) for a more detailed explanation on what can be done with `SET`.
+Click [here](./clauses/set.md) for a more detailed explanation of what can be done with `SET`.

 OpenCypher supports combining multiple reads and writes using the `WITH` clause.